Serving the Needs of Others

-This committee helps to spotlight issues of worker rights, immigrant rights, non-violence, and racial equality by partnering with other faith-based coalitions for meetings with legislators and participation in lobbying and other events.
+This committee helps to spotlight issues of worker rights, immigrant rights, non-violence, and racial justice including eradicating systemic, institutionalized, and individual acts of racism.
+We partner with other faith-based coalitions for meetings with legislators and participation in lobbying and other events.
 In the parish, the group helps facilitate speakers, letter-writing campaigns, and the formation of committees as needed.

 For more information contact Margaret Feit Clarke